ad-dev-2111/Login_Registration_with_node_and_mysql/readme.md

-# Login Registration with Node.js and MySQL
+# Login/Registration with Node.js and MySQL

 This project is a simple web application that allows users to register and login to an account using Node.js and MySQL as the database.